oesteban/hcph-sops/docs/data-collection/pre-session.md

 ## Boot the scanner up if it is shut down

-!!! warning "It is critical to wait for all systems to finalize their boot-up (about 10 minutes).
-This is also necessary even if only the satellite station is to be used."
+!!! warning "Please wait for all systems to finalize their boot-up (about 10 minutes), even if only the satellite station is to be used."

 ![on-off-button](../assets/images/on-off-box.jpg)